-There are a handful of sites that offer online coupon codes to enter at checkout to save yourself some money.
+Just about every website now offers a place to enter online coupon codes at checkout to save yourself some money.

 To find them, do a quick search using the retailers name and the term “coupon” or “promo code” to try to find a discount.

-There are many rental shops up all over the place.
-The savings for going this route could be substantial.
+There are many rental shops up all over the place and the savings for going this route could be substantial.